 Naomi Milton – Principal Psychotherapist

-I am a qualified Psychotherapist with a First-class degree in Integrative-Relational Counselling and a postraduate Certificate in Psychodynamic Counselling from the University of Oxford.
+I am a qualified Psychotherapist with a First-class degree in Integrative-Relational Counselling and a postrgraduate certificate in Psychodynamic Counselling from the University of Oxford.
 I am registered and accredited by the British Association for Counselling (BACP).

 Having gained a degree in Marketing in my early twenties I embarked on a career in a fast-paced, stressful environment that led to an unhealthy work-life balance.
 It wasn’t until years later that I questioned what I really wanted to do with my life and found the courage to seek counselling.
 Through therapy, I learned to understand myself more and embarked on Counselling training.
 From this I moved on to founding Hear & Now Therapy.